usnistgov/MJPdes/README.md

 workcenters (machines) of the main line, but the processing time of at each workcenter, depending on it job type, may differ.

-The terminology used in this document follows that of [1].
+The terminology used in this document follows that of reference [1].

 The program currently enables modeling of asynchronous production lines consisting of machines separated by non-zero sized buffers.
 Machine reliability is exponential (i.e. modeled as a time-continuous Markov chain